CMSP Tales & KLX 300D Upgrades

 I suspected from a great many online reviews that I read when doing my homework that this CMSP program is more about generating revenue than anything else.

-After my own training course experience, I had formed my own conclusions about this CMSP matter that sides with that a slight bit (in some cases) but to be fair, a lot of folks seem to think they should have passed but just did not have the skills or time on a bike to be considered road safe.
+After my own training course experience, I had formed my own conclusions about this CMSP matter that sides with that a slight bit (in some cases) but to be fair, a lot of folks seemed to think they should have passed but just did not have the skills or time on a bike to be considered road safe.

 If I were a California lawmaker, I would limit the learner motorcyclists to 400cc machines, mandate they had to drive on a temporary permit for 1 year brandishing L plates like they do in the U.K and then have them pass a proficiency test to demonstrate safe handling and operation before they even get to the CMSP training class.

-The prerequisite expectation this particular CMSP outfit states on their web site is the ability to ride a bicycle but they need to think about that long and hard.
+The prerequisite expectation this particular CMSP outfit states on their web site is the ability to ride a bicycle but they need to think about that one long and hard.

-This sets expectations in noob minds that this is just a motorized bicycle kind of a deal and motorcycles are NOT just a motorized bicycle kind of a deal.
+This sets unrealistic expectations in noob minds that this is just a motorized bicycle kind of a deal and motorcycles are NOT just a motorized bicycle kind of a deal.

 Engines and gearboxes have to be managed, and defensive driving is not even covered on these CMSP courses.

-Going from riding a mountain bicycle to driving a six-speed motorcycle with a manual transmission is not even in the same ballpark never mind the same reality.
+Going from riding a mountain bicycle to driving a six-speed motorcycle with a manual transmission is not even in the same ballpark, never mind the same reality.

 Tricks of visibility and positioning and assuming all cars are out to hit you has to be the mindset when on one of these things.

-I have one driver on my road who does not even look right for oncoming traffic before turning left.
+I have one driver on my street who does not even look right for oncoming traffic before turning left.
 This specimen is definitely going to end up in a pine box after a cement truck rolls right over his dumb ass one day.

-There is another older Asian lady who smiles at you while ignoring focus of actually driving her large Chrysler Van class SUV.
 She does not stop for traffic lights or stop signs and I have concluded she is actually legally blind based on how she ignores things like this when driving about the Brentwood and Oakley geos.

 You have to assume they will do the worst thing possible and anticipate a response to their stupendous dumbosity.

 The shit I have seen some of those types pull make me marvel they have not been chlorinated from the gene pool yet.
-It is just a question of time though.
+It is just a question of time though....

 I have also seen a few CHP officers do some pretty darn unsafe things while riding their large BMW gear that also boggles my mind somewhat.